Long-Term Care

 Learn More

-How do I Pay for Long-term Care?
+How do I Pay for Long-Term Care?

-Many people think that Medicare will pay for their long-term care expenses, but this usually is not true.
+Many people think that Medicare will pay for their long-term care expenses, but this is usually not true.
 Instead, people have to rely on their savings, long-term care insurance or Medicaid to cover the costs.

 Note: Texas is required by federal law to have a Medicaid Estate Recovery Program.
 This means that if you received Medicaid long-term care services, the state of Texas has the right to ask for money back from your estate after you die.
 In some cases, the state may not ask for anything back, and the state will never ask for more money back than it paid for your services.